Psykkana/Project-Gotland/README.md

 # Project-Gotland

-CCPROG3 Machine Project, a supermarket simulator in Java
+Project Gotland is a supermarket simulator

+TBA